groovybits/rscap/README.md

 ## Docker Image for RsProbe

-The Dockerfile in the root of the project builds a CentOS 7 image with RsProbe installed.
+The Dockerfile [Dockerfile](Dockerfile) in the root of the project builds a CentOS 7 image with RsProbe installed.
 The image has various env variables matching the .env file for configuration.
 The image is built with the `--build-arg` flag for the environment variables.

 ## Building and Executing RsProbe with Gstreamer Dependencies